Our mission is to contribute to the healing of collective and intergenerational trauma, and to reduce its disruptive effects on our global culture.

 - Supporting the formation of more international Pocket groups.
 We will work with these groups online, and from time to time in person

 - Holding a 3-day international conference in Israel, hosted/facilitated by Thomas Hübl, which will bring together world experts – psychologists, scientists, geneticists, social scientists

-- Creating an “Open Source” document online, to facilitate the development of global collective intelligence regarding trauma.
-(More information will be provided about this soon)
+- Creating an online knowledge base and community platform, to facilitate the development of global collective intelligence regarding trauma.
+(This platform is currently being developed).

 The Pocket Project explores the depth of the “lake” of collective trauma in which we all exist without realizing it.
 When symptoms constantly arise, and yet go unrecognized as trauma symptoms, they will continue to reoccur.